wobsoriano/nuxt-remote-fn/README.md

 ## Fetch options:

-Since `nuxt.config.ts` file don't accept functions as values, you can use the client directly to add `$fetch` options:
+Since `nuxt.config.ts` file doesn't accept functions as values, you can use the client directly to add `$fetch` options:

 ```ts
 import type { RemoteFunction } from '#build/remote-handler'